radsvi/WaterSortPuzzle/PrivacyPolicy.md

 5. Changes to This Privacy Policy

 We may update this Privacy Policy from time to time.
-Any changes will be posted within the App or on the appís store listing.
+Any changes will be posted within the App or on the app‚Äôs store listing.

 6. Contact Us